-By cutting out office visits, SmilePath is able to significantly undercut the costs of Invisalign or braces.
-In fact, SmilePath’s $1,899 price point is less than half as much as even the cheapest braces or Invisalign alignment plan.
+By cutting out office visits, SmilePath significantly undercuts the costs of traditional orthodontics.
+In fact, SmilePath’s $1,899 price point is often less than half as much as braces or Invisalign.

-SmilePath’s pricing is especially impressive when you realize that the four other major at-home aligner companies currently available in Australia charge between $2,149 (EZ Smile) and $2,749 (Byte, SmileDirectClub).
-Even better is the fact that SmilePath includes your initial impression kit and your first set of retainers at no extra charge.
+SmilePath’s pricing is especially impressive when you realize that the three other major at-home aligner companies currently available in Australia charge between $2,149 (EZ Smile) and $2,825 (SmileDirectClub).
+Even better is the fact that SmilePath includes your initial impression kit and two sets of retainers at no extra charge.

 If you don’t have $1,899 laying around (or $1,999 for their NightOnly option), SmilePath makes financing easy.
 Their SmileFlex plan partners with Zip to provide an installment plan for 18 monthly payments of $117.
 However, this option requires a credit check.

 Not confident in your credit?
 No worries.
 Their SmileFlex Easy plan, provided through a partnership with Partial.ly, doesn’t require a credit check, so everyone qualifies.
 This option requires a $499 down payment followed by six monthly payments of $300.

 Once you’ve achieved your dream smile, you’ll want to maintain it.
 Industry-wide wisdom recommends wearing a nightly retainer indefinitely after treatment so that your pearly whites stay in position.